abhay2k22/golang-examples/README.md

 # golang-examples
-# cliSolveCaptcha
+# cliCaptcha
-solveCaptcha utility can be use for command line clients to validate actual users.
+cliCaptcha utility can be use for command line clients to validate actual users.

 # License
 Copyright 2018 Abhay Goel